-Vitamin A is fat soluble vitamin that is stored in liver and used when required.
+Vitamin A is fat soluble vitamin that is stored in the liver and used when required.
 It can be in preformed that is form which is directly use by our body.
-Preformed vitamin A is obtained from non vegetarian diet by consuming liver, meat, eggs, dairy products and by supplements.
+Preformed vitamin A is obtained from non vegetarian diet by consuming the liver, meat, eggs, dairy products and by supplements.
 Other way to get vitamin A is by eating vegetables and fruits that contain carotene.
-But this is not preformed means our body convert beta carotene to useable vitamin A. The vegetarian source are carrots, sweet potatoes, spinach, broccoli, lettuce etc.
+But this is not preformed means our body convert beta carotene to useable vitamin A. The vegetarian source are carrots, sweet potatoes, spinach, broccoli, lettuce, etc.

 Vitamin A is necessary for vision and also for growth and development of baby during pregnancy.
 But it does not mean that being pregnant or while planning to get pregnant mother should take it without considering how much of it she is taking on daily basis because since it is fat soluble and hence too much of it can be dangerous.